 Business video surveillance systems are being used for multiple applications.
 Loss prevention, employee safety, and asset protection are the most common uses of video surveillance.
 There are also more creative uses of video surveillance beyond the security camera.
 At Taylored Systems we like to understand you challenge to see if we can solve them with a custom video surveillance system solution.
 We can often solve a challenge with a unique security system application that many do not know is even possible.

 A typical IP business surveillance system consists of many components.
 However, the image quality of the camera and the video management software's ease of use is critical to the end user experience.
-Today’s open platform approach allows for the ability to utilize products from a wide array of manufacturers to develop a video surveillance system that best suits your requirements.
+Today's open platform approach allows for the ability to utilize products from a wide array of manufacturers to develop a video surveillance system that best suits your requirements.
 These systems can easily be incorporated into a larger security system.

 Historically, commercial video surveillance systems have been thought of as loss prevention tools; however, there are many benefits that can be realized from installing a video surveillance system, including training, quality assurance, production control, inventory status and employee security.
 To do this, modern systems use the latest in IP cameras and cloud-based technologies.
 Contact Taylored Systems today to learn more about our business video surveillance systems.

 What Our Clients Are Saying About Us

 "sTaylored Systems, Inc. came to the rescue installing, terminating, and testing miles of Cat-6 cable to approximately 350 data jacks and 4 wiring closets, and key card access to several doors in the building."

 Company Name: City of Greenwood | Company Location: City of Greenwood, IN